ayushidalmia/Link-News-Entities-with-Wikipedia/README.md

 Link-News-Entities-with-Wikipedia
 =================================

-This repository consists of the project done as part of the course Statistical Methods in AI- Monsoon 2013.
+This repository consists of the project done as part of the course Web Mining- Monsoon 2013.
 The course was instructed by [Dr. Manish Gupta](http://research.microsoft.com/en-us/people/gmanish/)

 A detailed report is available <a href="https://drive.google.com/file/d/0B87x7EOOS4ztVUYtbVQ1WG9OdVE/edit?usp=sharing",target="blank">here</a>